Recap & Replay! 2025 Showcase — 10th year!

 Happy day!

-SHOWCASE 2025 Season is here!
+Showcase 2025 Season is here!
 Our 10th Year.

 It is showcase time.
 This is a big year, we started running showcases in 2016, so this will be our 10th year highlighting our students’ hard work and getting to show off all the different levels of talent we get each year.
 You will find beginner to advanced, sling/fabric to metal hoops/lyra, bungee, dance, and maybe even black-light this year.